-Your next question may be whether or not you need to continue testing LH after you get a positive result.
+Your next question may be whether or not you need to continue testing LH when your ovulation test is positive.
 Contrary to what other brands may tell you, the answer is no — once you get your first positive ovulation test, there’s no need to continue testing.

 Studies show that a surge of at least 25 mIU/ml is the most predictive of ovulation.
 Since Proov Predict LH tests turn positive at 25 mIU/ml, once you get a positive result you’ve predicted your 2 most fertile days.
 Continuing to test past then won’t provide much more valuable information (meaning you could be wasting tests!).

 Up until recently, many couples TTC would have intercourse, then endure the infamous 2 week wait until they could take a pregnancy test.
-But there are actually answers you can get during these two weeks, mainly surrounding ovulation and ovulation quality.
+But there are actually answers you can get during these two weeks, mainly surrounding successful ovulation.

-Proov Confirm PdG tests are the first and only FDA cleared PdG test kit to confirm ovulation and ovulation quality at home.
-Our tests can tell you whether or not you ovulated and if the quality of your ovulation allows for the best possible chance at successful pregnancy.
+Proov Confirm PdG tests are the first and only FDA cleared PdG test kit to check for successful ovulation at home.
+Our tests can tell you whether or not you ovulated and the success of your ovulation allows for the best possible chance at successful pregnancy.

-Proov Confirm PdG tests are the first and only FDA cleared PdG test kit to confirm ovulation and ovulation quality at home.
+Proov Confirm PdG tests are the first and only FDA cleared PdG test kit to check for successful ovulation at home.

 You see, PdG is a marker of progesterone found in urine.
 Progesterone is the hormone produced after ovulation and is necessary to prepare the uterus for implantation and pregnancy.
 Sufficient progesterone levels during the implantation window increases the chances of successful pregnancy.